Skengdoo/Skengdoo/README.md

-### Hey I'm ｊｏｅ , Security researcher and reverse engineer im mostly interested in Windows kernel development, Cheat Development and programming.
+### Hey I'm Skeng , A Security researcher and reverse engineer im mostly interested in Windows kernel development, Cheat Development and programming.

 ## Cheat Injector Services ( undetected injector for your cheat )